vkbo/novelWriter.io/source/generated/download_pre_release.rst

 .. _Linux Mint: https://linuxmint.com/
 .. _novelWriter Repository: https://github.com/vkbo/novelWriter/

-| **Release Version:** Version 2.2 Beta 1
+| **Release Version:** Version 2.2 RC 1
-| **Release Date:** November 12, 2023
+| **Release Date:** November 26, 2023
-| **Release Page:** :octicon:`mark-github` `GitHub <https://github.com/vkbo/novelWriter/releases/tag/v2.2b1>`__
+| **Release Page:** :octicon:`mark-github` `GitHub <https://github.com/vkbo/novelWriter/releases/tag/v2.2rc1>`__

 .. dropdown:: Release Notes
    :animate: fade-in-slide-down
    :icon: info

-   This is a beta release of the next release version, and is intended for testing purposes.
+   This is a release candidate of the next release version, and is intended for testing purposes.
 Please be careful when using this version on live writing projects, and make sure you take frequent backups.

    Please check the changelog for an overview of changes.
 The full release notes will be added to the final release.